 Life takes us in a lot of different directions and sometimes that means an out of state move to live with family or other parts of the country.
 While moving is stressful enough, the added stress for those collecting worker’s compensation benefits can be much higher.
 If you have been injured on the job and are currently receiving workers’ compensation, you may be asking yourself, does it matter if you move out of state?
 Will it affect those benefits?
 Who do you report a move to?

-If you have been injured on the job and are currently receiving workers’ compensation, you may wonder if you are restricted to continue living within New York State.
-You will not face legal consequences if you choose to move out of state.
-There are items to keep in mind if moving out of state is a strong possibility.
+The good news is you will not face legal consequences if you choose to move out of state, but there are items to keep in mind if moving out of state is a strong possibility.
 In keeping with more recent and expressive precedent, the Board Panel finds that it is more important to advance the broad ameliorative purposes of the Workers’ Compensation Law and to not interfere with a non-resident claimant’s ability to obtain treatment out-of-state.

 As this is your workers’ compensation claim you have the right to request the transfer of your medical records.
-If your new doctor encounters issues you may be asked to assist with putting them in touch with the law office handling your case.
+If your new doctor encounters an issue, you may be asked to assist with putting them in touch with the law office handling your case.
 Being persistent and thorough is welcomed with these matters.
-Your team consists of experienced professionals, but, it is a good idea for you to be involved so everyone is on the same page.
+Your team consists of experienced professionals, but it is a good idea for you to be involved so you know your progress and ensure everyone is on the same page.

 The attorneys of Erwin, McCane & Daly understand that workers compensation claims while moving can be confusing and often daunting process.
 You need a qualified and experienced attorney to help you through every step of your case.
 Contact the attorneys at Erwin, McCane & Daly today so we can help put your mind at ease!
 You have enough to worry about during your move, let us help keep your claim moving forward.